 All low-level concerns will be recorded in writing to include details of the concern, the context and the action taken.
-For further information about the procedure for recording and responding to low-level concerns see school/college staff behaviour (code of conduct) policy.

-Concerns about safeguarding practices within the school/college
+Concerns about safeguarding practices within the school

-All staff are encouraged to raise concerns about poor or unsafe practice and potential failures in the school/college safeguarding regime.
+All staff are encouraged to raise concerns about poor or unsafe practice and potential failures in the school safeguarding regime.
 These concerns will be taken seriously by the senior leadership team.

-For information about how to raise concerns with the senior leadership team or other channels See staff behaviour (code of conduct) policy, which incorporates the whistleblowing routes available to staff.
+For information about how to raise concerns with the senior leadership team or other channels please refer to the Staff Code of Conduct which incorporates the whistleblowing routes available to staff.